jvhoof/ngf-azure-templates/NGF-Quickstart-HA-1NIC-AS-ELB-ILB-STD/README.md

 The solution does a check of the template when you use the provided scripts.
 It does require that [Programmatic Deployment](https://azure.microsoft.com/en-us/blog/working-with-marketplace-images-on-azure-resource-manager/) is enabled for the Barracuda CloudGen Firewall BYOL or PAYG images.
 Barracuda recommends use of **D**, **D_v2**, **F** or newer series.

+## Deployed resources
+Following resources will be created by the template:
+- One Azure VNET with 3 subnets (1 for the NGF, additional subnets for a red and green subnet)
+- Two route tables that will route all traffic for external and towards the other internal networks to the Barracuda NGF
+- One internal standard Azure Load Balancer as the default gateway for all traffic that needs inspection
+- One external standard Azure Load Balancer containing the deployed virtual machines with a public IP and services for IPSEC and TINA VPN tunnels available
+- Two Barracuda CloudGen Firewall virtual machines with 1 network interface each and public IP
+- Both NGF systems are deployed in an Availability Set

+**Note** Additional backend subnets and resources are *not* automatically created by the template.
+This has to be done manually after template deployment has finished or by adapting the ARM template.

 ## Deployment

 Deployment of the ARM template is possible via the Azure Portal, Powershell or Azure CLI.